pdfminer/pdfminer.six/CONTRIBUTING.md

     - If you report a bug in the results for a particular pdf, include that pdf.
 This allows others to replicate the issue.
 * Fix issues by [creating pull requests](https://help.github.com/en/articles/creating-a-pull-request).
-* Help others by giving your thoughts on open issues and pull requests.
+* Help others by sharing your thoughs in comments on issues and pull requests.

 ## Guidelines for creating issues